 Definition of acceptable ways that company systems, emails, networks, software, and devices are allowed to be used and what is prohibited.

-Common areas to cover here are social media usage, pornography, personal shopping/email, hateful or abusive activity, etc. It can be helpful to pull examples from other companies to develop an AUP.
+Common areas to cover here are social media usage, video games, pornography, personal shopping/email, hateful or abusive activity, etc. It can be helpful to pull examples from other companies to develop an AUP.

 Personal Device Policy

 In what way personal devices are allowed to be used in the course of work, if they are allowed to access company information, how the devices must be maintained, configured, and secured.
 While it is the employee's device, this spells out their responsibility in safeguarding company information and continuing to follow company policy in use of that device for work purposes.

 Some organizations may also add a Work From Home section to address home-specific concerns such as:

 - Network/internet speed, reliability, and responsibility requirements.